 - Apply for WOU scholarships through your Portal no later than March 1 at 5 p.m.
 A list of scholarships and eligibility criteria is available at wou.edu/scholarships.

 - Review the terms and conditions of your scholarships, then accept or decline them on your financial aid packet.

-- It’s easy to apply for on-campus housing using this form.
-Building assignments are made on a first-come, first-served basis.
-It’s best to get your application in by March 1 to have a better chance at getting the building placement you want.
-Freshmen who enroll at WOU within one year of high school graduation — regardless of class standing — are required live on campus for the full academic year.
-Transfer students are strongly encouraged to live on campus, and options for upperclassmen housing are available as well.
+- It’s easy to apply for on-campus housing online Building assignments are made on a first-come, first-served basis.
+It’s best to get your application in as soon as possible (housing applications are accepted for the following year starting Oct.
+1) because the earlier you apply, the greater your priority over other incoming students.
+Students who enroll at WOU within one year of high school graduation — regardless of class standing — are required live on campus for the full academic year.
+Transfer students are strongly encouraged to live on campus, and options for upper-division housing are available as well.

-- Watch your mailbox and WOU Portal in late July for your building assignment and roommate contact information.
+- Watch your inbox and WOU Portal for any updates on your building assignment or last-minute information before move-in day.

 - Intent to Enroll: Admitted students are required to notify WOU of their decision to enroll fall term, defer to a later term or cancel their admission using the Intent to Enroll form.
 The deadline for accepting or declining offers of admission is May 1.
 The Intent to Enroll form will be also emailed to all admitted students.

 - Orientation: Freshmen should register in May for Summer Orientation, Advising and Registration (SOAR).
 Sessions will be in June and July.
 Transfer students should register in mid-April for Transfer Student Orientation, Advising and Registration (TSOAR), which will be May 19, 2018.
 New students will register for their classes at orientation.